medsidd/whyline-denver/docs/case-studies/bigquery-cost-optimization-2025.md

 ## Conclusion

-This case study demonstrates the importance of understanding cloud billing models and regularly reviewing actual costs against expectations.
-A 483x cost variance revealed an architectural inefficiency that was straightforward to fix once identified.

-By applying systematic investigation techniques and leveraging BigQuery's built-in monitoring capabilities, we reduced query volume by 99.8% and achieved 95% cost savings.
-The solution improved not only costs but also performance through reduced network round-trips and faster O(1) lookups.
+This two-phase optimization journey demonstrates the value of continuous cost monitoring and iterative problem-solving in cloud data warehouses.
+What started as a 483x cost variance led to a systematic investigation that ultimately reduced costs by 98% through two distinct but complementary optimizations.

+**Phase 1** addressed query volume waste: Converting 126,691 individual deduplication queries into a single cache load per job execution eliminated 99.8% of query overhead caused by BigQuery's 10 MB minimum billing unit.

+**Phase 2** addressed data scanning waste: After the caching fix, continued monitoring revealed MERGE queries scanning full historical datasets.
+A failed materialization attempt (which increased costs 2.4x) taught us that VIEW architecture with partition filters at the source can be more cost-effective than aggressive materialization, especially with high-frequency updates.

+**Key Insights:**
-The key insight: **sometimes the best database optimization is not querying the database at all.**
+1. **Sometimes the best database optimization is not querying the database at all** (client-side caching)
+2. **Materialization can increase costs** when the strategy processes more data than it saves
+3. **Partition filters at the source** benefit all downstream queries without materialization overhead
+4. **Failed optimizations provide value** when analyzed systematically and reverted thoughtfully
+5. **Continuous monitoring** catches issues early, enabling fast iteration and learning

+The final architecture achieves 100% billing efficiency (processing = billing) while maintaining data integrity, supporting 5-minute update frequency, and reducing annual costs from $3,866 to $73—all within Google Cloud's free tier.

 ---